drakkan/sftpgo/docs/full-configuration.md

       - `role_field`, string.
 Defines the optional ID token claims field to map to a SFTPGo role.
 If the defined ID token claims field is set to `admin` the authenticated user is mapped to an SFTPGo admin.
 You don't need to specify this field if you want to use OpenID only for the Web Client UI.
 Default: blank.
       - `implicit_roles`, boolean.
 If set, the `role_field` is ignored and the SFTPGo role is assumed based on the login link used.
 Default: `false`.
       - `custom_fields`, list of strings.
 Custom token claims fields to pass to the pre-login hook.
 Default: empty.
+      - `debug`, boolean.
+If set, the received id tokens will be logged at debug level.
+Default: `false`.
     - `security`, struct.
 Defines security headers to add to HTTP responses and allows to restrict allowed hosts.
 The following parameters are supported:
       - `enabled`, boolean.
 Set to `true` to enable security configurations.
 Default: `false`.
       - `allowed_hosts`, list of strings.
 Fully qualified domain names that are allowed.
 An empty list allows any and all host names.
 Default: empty.